Tasuku-KOIKE/Tasuku-KOIKE.github.io/_posts/2024-06-08-cosmopoiltanism.md

 <blockquote>
 <i>You've had books banned in the past.
 That's such a foreign concept here [in the US].
 What is it like to work and create and produce, knowing that the state might say this can never see the light of the day here?</i><br>
 <br>
-— <b>Well, it isn't quite it if you write in a world language</b>.
+— <b>Well, it isn't quite it if you write in the world language</b>.
 So all of us who are benned there, who also published outside as well as in the country, at least know that we reach other people.<br>
 <br>
 But that's one thing, and you do want to be read by your own people in your own country.<br>
 <br>